Naga0848/Docker-roboshop/README.md

     docker exec -it catalogue sh

-    curl http://catalogue:8080/health   >>> to see whther catalogue is properly istalled or not
+    curl http://catalogue:8080/health   >>> to see whether catalogue is properly installed or not

 ![alt text](images/catalogue-connection-test.png)